raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, very rare_

-Typically found in 1d4 pots inside a fine wooden box with a brush (weighing 1 pound in total), these pigments allow you to create three-dimensional objects by painting them in two dimensions.
+Typically found in 1d4 pots inside a fine wooden box with a brush (weighing 500g in total), these pigments allow you to create three-dimensional objects by painting them in two dimensions.
 The paint flows from the brush to form the desired object as you concentrate on its image.

 Each pot of paint is sufficient to cover 100 square meters of a surface, which lets you create inanimate objects or terrain features—such as a door, a pit, flowers, trees, cells, rooms, or weapons— that are up to 300000L.
 It takes 10 minutes to cover 10 square meter.